taolson/Admiran/doc/Compiler.md

 The parsers `p_expected` and `p_unexpected` are used to report an error as the alternative parser of a `p_alt`.
-`p_expected` takes a string to report as the expected result, and is used in various parsers in `admiranParser` to give additional information to a parse error. `p_unexpected` is used as a default alternative parser (mainly used by `p_guard` and `p_satisfy`) to report an error on failure.
+`p_expected` takes a string to report as the expected result, and is used in various parsers in `admiranParser` to give additional information to a parse error.
+It also sets the severity to 2, indicating that this error should have priority over any severity 1 error. `p_unexpected` is used as a default alternative parser (mainly used by `p_guard` and `p_satisfy`) to report an error on failure.

 #### `p_guard` and `p_satisfy`